rforbiodatascience25/group_30_project/README.md

     <https://www.ppmi-info.org/access-data-specimens/download-data>\

 2.  **Log In to the Data Portal**\
-    Once your access request has been approved, log in to the PPMI data portal:
+    Once your access request has been approved (takes approx. a week), log in to the PPMI data portal:

     <https://ida.loni.usc.edu/login.jsp?project=PPMI>\